Updated: 18 August 2025 for Release v217

 - Your /courses overview can be renamed to /workshops while each course can use the url /workshop/workshop-title

-- /themes can become /festivals, etc
+- /themes can become /festivals

 The following sections now fully support these new prefixes: